softcat477/pixel_wrapper/README.md

 - Create a new workflow, or select an existing one.
 - Double-click workflow -> workflow header tab -> add job
 - Find `Diva - Pixel.js` -> Add
-- Double-click red input square to select background image from resources (you must pre-upload resources, select the resource section on the left to do so)
+- Double-click red input square to select your image from resources (you must pre-upload resources, select the resource section on the left to do so)
 - Choose png or tiff resource -> add -> input square should be green now
 - Workflow header tab -> run

+#### Classification
+- You must create however many layers that you wish to classify as the input ports.
+  - Do this by right clicking on the Pixel job, clicking on ports, and adding/deleting input ports as needed.
+- There must be two more output ports than input ports.
+  - For example, if you have `Layers {1, 2, 3}` as input ports, then you must have `Layers {0, 1, 2, 3, 4}` as output ports. `Layer 0` is enabled by default.

 ## Making changes to the pixel_wrapper source code
 Sometimes changes need to be done to the wrapper code found in `source/js/plugins/pixel-wrapper.js`, or the `Pixel.js` source code in `source/js/plugins/Pixel.js`.